ameyzulkanthiwar/webpack/webpack.md

 * usage of "publicPath"
 * It is bacically used for web pack to undastand.
 * Consider we have production app ok and we have file name like
-* js/1.js (react dom library) , js/2.js (I wrote), js/3.js (node_module)
+    * js/1.js (react dom library)
+    * js/2.js (I wrote)
+    * js/3.js (node_module)
-* and this files are having information abot each other like 2.js know
+* and this files are having information about each other like 2.js know
-* how to and when to load the 1.js and 3.js and this information need to kow
+* how to and when to load the 1.js and 3.js and this information need to know
 * by the web pack and to know that we need to spacify in the publicPath
-* so its like webpack know which file to look but where exactly to look that information he get from the publicPath
+* so it's like webpack know which file to look but where exactly to look that information he get from the publicPath
 ```
 module.exports = {